A Forest Spring

 When he is finished he picks Kasha up.
 He pulls her in tight for a second.
 Then rests her one last time.
 They stand for a while.
 The breeze is warm and he feels it in his beard.
 It blows the snow from the tree branches to the ground, but it matters little to him right now.

 Her breathing changes, but he isn’t able to sleep.
-The wolves’ howling keep him company.
+The wolves’ howling keeps him company.
 The next morning she awakes to the sound of rain on their roof.
 She rolls over but he is already up.
 She pulls on her nightgown and climbs out of bed.
 He has the coffee ready.
-She didn’t even hear the whistle of the kettle.
+She doesn’t even hear the whistle of the kettle.

 He gives her his customary hug and she kisses him.
 They don’t say anything, and he looks at the door where his boots are, and where Kasha isn’t.
 His shoulders sag.